Edictum

 python pharma_agent.py --role pharmacovigilance

-python pharma_agent.py --role researcher # denied access to clinical data
+python pharma_agent.py --role researcher # blocked access to clinical data

 Fintech / Trading Compliance